What is a Bystander?

 - Am I aware there is a problem or risky situation?

-- Do I see others and myself as part of the solution?
+- Do I see myself as part of the solution?

 Questions to ask DURING the situation: